konveyor/tackle2-ui/client/src/app/hooks/table-controls/DOCS.md

 ---

-### Top-level Config Arguments and the `tableControls` Object

-TODO explain how the args and return values from each hook get bundled together into a shared object.
-TODO is this the best place in the docs for this section?
-TODO tech debt note about how the structure of this is currently inferred from return values of all the hooks and should probably be explicitly defined in the types.ts file

-### Example Table with client-side filtering/sorting/pagination logic

-TODO explain benefits and limitations of client-side table logic TODO show top-level usage of useLocalTableControls with components for rendering

-### Example Table with server-side filtering/sorting/pagination logic

-TODO explain benefits and limitations of server-side table logic TODO show top-level usage of useTableControlState/useTableControlUrlParams with components for rendering

 ## Types

-TODO maybe move this to the bottom?
 TODO cover the stuff in types.ts export by export referencing the usage in specific hooks and components

 ## Hooks and Helper Functions